|

 above reads "Grafenwöhr grüßt die siegreichen Truppen"

 (Grafenwöhr greets the richly victorious troops).
-(MapQuest
+(Google

 |